History of the University of Illinois Urbana-Champaign: Evolution of name

 The original name in 1867 was "Illinois Industrial University."
 In 1885, the Illinois Industrial University officially changed its name to the University of Illinois, reflecting its holistic agricultural, mechanical, and liberal arts curricula.
-This remained the official name for 50 years, until it was changed to the University of Illinois at Urbana-Champaign in 1935.
-However, the institution continues to be known as "the University of Illinois", or just "Illinois" in both the media and on many of UIUC's web pages.
+This remained the official name for 50 years, until it was changed to the University of Illinois at Urbana-Champaign in 1935; "at" was dropped in the 21st century.
+However, the institution continues to be known as "the University of Illinois," or just "Illinois" in both the media and on many of UIUC's web pages.
 Starting in 2008, the university began re-branding itself as "Illinois" rather than UIUC, changing the website and email addresses from uiuc.edu to Illinois.edu.

 Growth and expansion

 In the 1882 the College of Medicine was established.
 In the 1880s the institution experienced financial hardship which also resulted in the university changing names in 1885, from the Illinois Industrial University to the University of Illinois.
 The name change was then to avoid confusion with schools for delinquents.
 Then president Selim H. Peabody struggled to maintain academic standards and sell the university's lands.
 Peabody's methods came under attack by then students and developing alumni groups.
 This resulted in 1891, the Board of Trustees forced him out of office.

 In a three-year search after Peabody's removal the university offered the presidency to such people as Woodrow Wilson and Washington Gladden.
 In addition to the search the university began a period of rapid growth under the guidance of Acting Regent Thomas J. Burrill.
 Eventually Andrew S. Draper, was selected by the trustees.
 Draper also broadened the university's offerings by adding schools of law, library science and medicine.
 In 1884, the university's first Native American student Carlos Montezuma (also known as Wassaja) graduates from the university.
 Wassaja is believed to be the first Native American ever to earn a Medical Degree in an American University.

 Around 1889, enrollment, courses and departments increased.
 The agricultural (1888) and engineering Library and Information Science (1904) experiment stations brought public and national attention to the university's research interests.
 During this same time in 1893 the School of Library and Information Science was established followed by the College of Applied Health Sciences (1895) and College of Law (1897).
 Also, the now Altgeld Hall was built starting in 1896 was designed by Nathan Ricker and James McLaren White of the university's architecture department.
 The building was originally the University Library.

 In 1899, Dean Eugene Davenport mobilized the state's agricultural interests to put the College of Agriculture on firm footing with a $150,000 appropriation for a building.
 This resulted in the development of colleges.
 Eventually Draper returned to New York in 1904.